 So First issue, viewers who do not have enough bandwidth cannot watch the stream.
 It will buffer the players continuously while waiting for the packets of the 1080p video to arrive.
 For example, It will not be possible for you to make an audience living in America and a viewer living in Nigeria happy with the same bitrate.

 Second, the RTMP protocol has now lost Adobe’s support.
 Therefore, it will not be possible to reach large audiences with RTMP playback.
 Apple’s HLS is much more widely used.
 You exclude almost anyone with slow data speed, tablets, mobile phones, and smart TV devices without transcoding and transmuxing video.

-Another important area of use is Internet Protocol camera (IP camera) streaming.
+Another important area of use is IP camera streaming (Internet Protocol camera streaming).
 Such as surveillance and traffic cameras.
 Adaptive bitrate allows these broadcasts to be watched by large masses without interruption.

-We gave the answer to the question of what is transcoding.
-And we touched on the details.
-How does YouTube that we all visit a lot during the day use transcoding?
+We gave the answer to the question of what is transcoding and we touched on the details.
+So, how does YouTube that we all visit a lot during the day use transcoding?

 The world’s largest provider of user-generated videos, YouTube, receives over 300 hours of uploads every minute—and it uses transcoding to make those videos available in 5+ different qualities and 5+ different formats.
 This means the original uploaded content can be transcoded into over 20 versions.
 YouTube kicks off the encoding and transcoding process as soon as the original upload is complete, which is why new videos are often only available in low-resolution until the higher-res videos are transcoded.